rinadeka/rinadeka.github.io/_posts/Project2.md

 ### What was the most difficult part for you?

-The most difficult part of the project for me was honestly the automation and merging, and googling through obsecure github issues.
+I think that the most difficult part of the project for me was honestly the automation and merging, and googling through obsecure github issues.
 Helping figure out automation was a little bit difficult since the notes given were a little sparse but we eventually figured it out, although not necessarily in the most efficient way!